adaminfinitum/jointswp/README.md

+Not sure if this is standard protocol but rather than forking this project (which, as far as I know, prevents me from using `git pull` in the future), I cloned it and created a repo of my own.

+This makes a lot of sense to me (assuming it does what I hope it will) so I can't imagine it is bad etiquette.

+If it is, or if there is a better way to be able to get updates from parent repos, please advise.

+And now, on with the show...

 Find out more here: www.jointswp.com
 Demo: www.jointswp.com/demo

 ### A blank, Foundation 5 WordPress theme
 A project by [@jeremyenglert](https://twitter.com/jeremyenglert) of The Ad Garage.
 [Follow me](https://twitter.com/jeremyenglert) on Twitter to keep up-to-date with JointsWP.

 ### Start with a Solid Foundation